Skip to content

 A grey squirrel is in the centre of the shot, crouched down on a boardwalk with a wooden fence and trees in the background.
 The squirrel has a white belly and neck with a grey brown back, face, and fluffy tail.

-Grey squirrel
+Grey Squirrel

 Sciurus carolinensis

 Damage to broadleaved trees.
-Grey squirrels strip bark from trees to access the nutrient-rich sap underneath.
+Grey Squirrels strip bark from trees to access the nutrient-rich sap underneath.
 This can damage or kill young trees.
 Squirrel (and deer) damage is a significant deterrent for landowners who want to plant new broadleaved woodland.

 Predation on birds, eggs and chicks.